Conversational AI vs Chatbots: Which one fits you?

 Input generation – getting a voice or text message that is sent to the input at the first step;

 Input analysis – recognition of the information entered in the previous step.
-Natural Language Understanding (NLU) as an NLP component helps to analyze the language, its context and recognize the meaning of speech or text;
+Natural Language Understanding (NLU) as an NLP component helps to analyze the language, its context, and recognize the meaning of speech or text;

 Output generation – formulating a response after understanding the meaning of the request.
-Natural Language Generation (NLG) is also an NLP component that is used to generate a response to keep the conversation going;
+Natural Language Generation (NLG) is also an NLP component that is used to generate a response to keep the conversation going.

 Reinforcement learning – entered inputs analysis to improve the accuracy of conversational AI responses in the future.